Kuldeep938/se20uari083_085_033/README.md

-# se20uari083_085_033
+# Raspberry Pi Real-Time Sensor Data Upload to Firebase

-Using the RaspberryPi for uploding the sensor(DHT11) data in RealTime Database (FireBase)
+## Team Members
-RollNumbers:
+- Kuldeep Daram - SE20UARI083
--> Kuldeep Daram - SE20UARI083
+- Sai Deep Reddy - SE20UARI085
--> Sai Deep Reddy - SE20UARI085
+- Bhargav Karra - SE20UARI033

--> Bhargav Karra - SE20UARI033
+This project involves using a Raspberry Pi to upload real-time sensor data from a DHT11 sensor to a Firebase Realtime Database.